emcifuntik/mongoose-session/README.md

 mongoose-session accepts options as a second parameters.

 * `options.ttl` : allowed time of inactivity before a session is destroyed, in seconds (3600)
+* `options.modelName` : specifies the name of the collection, defaults to 'Session'

 ## Info